*-PLUIE: Personalisable metric with Llm Used for Improved Evaluation: Reproducibility

-~ This dataset focus on the paragraph-level scientific text revision task, where a paragraph and an accompanying instruction specifying the intended modification is provided as input, and the model is expected to produce a revised paragraph that aligns with the given instruction~\citep{jourdan-etal-2025-pararev}.
+This dataset focuses on the paragraph-level scientific text revision task, where a paragraph and an accompanying instruction specifying the intended modification are provided as input, and the model is expected to produce a revised paragraph that aligns with the given instruction~\citep{jourdan-etal-2025-pararev}.

 We use the test split of the ParaReval dataset\footnote{\url{https://github.com/JourdanL/parareval}}~\citep{jourdan-etal-2025-identifying}, a collection of human pairwise evaluations of automatically generated revisions.
 Each instance in the dataset consists of two versions of the same paragraph, extracted from computer science papers from OpenReview and authored by the original writers.
-Pairs of paragraphs are annotated with an instruction describing the underlying revision intention, an example is given in Appendix~\ref{apx:exp_revision}.
+Pairs of paragraphs are annotated with an instruction describing the underlying revision intention; an example is given in Appendix~\ref{apx:exp_revision}.

 Based on these annotations, each paragraph was automatically revised by six different models following the corresponding instruction.
 The resulting generated revisions were evaluated in pairs by human annotators to assess the reliability of automatic evaluation metrics for this task.
 Annotators answered three questions: (1) Did the model follow the instruction?
 (2) Is the revision correct, \textit{i.e.}, better than the original? and (3) Which revision do they prefer between options A and B?
 The annotator's responses enable ranking the two options and identifying the preferred one.